kai2799/Pear-Inc/README.md

 # 🍐 Pear Inc – eCommerce Web App
+**An eCommerce web application built with ASP.NET, C#, JavaScript, and CSS, featuring product browsing, cart management, and order tracking.**

 ## 📌 Overview
 Pear Inc is a modern eCommerce web application inspired by the Apple retailer store, built using **ASP.NET, C#, JavaScript, and CSS**.
 It offers a seamless shopping experience with product browsing, cart functionality, real-time product updates, and order tracking.